-CDPs Supply the Missing Customer Data CPG Marketers Need to Compete
+CDPs Supply the Missing Consumer Data CPG Marketers Need to Compete

-Key to a strong DTC strategy is a Customer Data Platform (CDP), which uses AI and machine learning to unify data from many different sources and create detailed customer profiles.
+Key to a strong DTC strategy is a Consumer Data Platform (CDP) (also called Customer Data Platform), which uses AI and machine learning to unify data from many different sources and create detailed customer profiles.
 These huge datasets describing customers can then be used to personalize everything from advertising to offers to targeted, tailored customer journeys that increase the odds of purchases and repeat buying.

 “We’ve been seeing increasing importance and demand from CPG companies to be able to leverage customer data to improve their marketing activities,” The Boston Consulting Group’s Partner and Director of Personalization and Digital Marketing Stefano Fanfarillo told marketers during a webinar this summer.